godspeedsystems/gs-documentation/docs/microservices-framework/datasources/caching.md

 # Caching
 Godspeed provides caching of the tasks using redis/mem-cache or any other custom cache.
 You can cache the result of any task in the workflows.
 Caching can take various forms, including in-memory caching and the upcoming addition of Elasticsearch for caching.
 For now, Godspeed provides two pre-defined types of cache i.e. redis and in-memory cache.
+Godspeed allow using multiple caches in a single service with a default cache.
+Cache datasource should implement abstract class `GSCacheAsDatasource` [code is below](#how-to-write-your-own-cache-plugin).
+You can make multiple caches using this abstract class.

 > You can read and return from cache if data is present there, before executing any task where caching instruction is set.
 > The data is stored in form of [GSStatus](../workflows/native-language-functions.md/#gsstatus) of the executed task.
 Both success and failure statuses can be stored and loaded.